 A Phase III, Randomized Study of Nivolumab (Opdivo) Plus AVD or Brentuximab Vedotin (Adcetris) Plus AVD in Patients (Age >/= 12 Years) With Newly Diagnosed Advanced Stage Classical Hodgkin Lymphoma

-Ann Arbor Stage III Hodgkin Lymphoma, Ann Arbor Stage III Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage III Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage III Nodular Sclerosis Classic Hodgkin Lymphoma, Ann Arbor Stage IIIA Hodgkin Lymphoma, Ann Arbor Stage IIIB Hodgkin Lymphoma, Ann Arbor Stage IV Hodgkin Lymphoma, Ann Arbor Stage IV Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage IV Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage IV Nodular Sclerosis Classic Hodgkin Lymphoma, Ann Arbor Stage IVA Hodgkin Lymphoma, Ann Arbor Stage IVB Hodgkin Lymphoma, Classic Hodgkin Lymphoma, Lymphocyte-Rich Classic Hodgkin Lymphoma, Lymphoma, Hodgkin Disease, Sclerosis, Antineoplastic Agents, Immunological, Nivolumab, Brentuximab Vedotin, Doxorubicin, Liposomal doxorubicin, Dacarbazine, Vinblastine, Antibodies, Immunoglobulins, Antibodies, Monoclonal, Lenograstim, Immunoconjugates, Imidazole, Doxorubicin Hydrochloride, Filgrastim, Pegfilgrastim, Quality-of-Life Assessment, Radiation Therapy, Vinblastine Sulfate, chemotherapy, nivolumab, radiation, chemotherapy, brentuximab vedotin, radiation
+Ann Arbor Stage III Hodgkin Lymphoma, Ann Arbor Stage III Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage III Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage III Nodular Sclerosis Classic Hodgkin Lymphoma, Ann Arbor Stage IV Hodgkin Lymphoma, Ann Arbor Stage IV Lymphocyte-Depleted Classic Hodgkin Lymphoma, Ann Arbor Stage IV Mixed Cellularity Classic Hodgkin Lymphoma, Ann Arbor Stage IV Nodular Sclerosis Classic Hodgkin Lymphoma, Classic Hodgkin Lymphoma, Lymphocyte-Rich Classic Hodgkin Lymphoma, Lymphoma, Hodgkin Disease, Sclerosis, Immunological Antineoplastic Agents, Nivolumab, Brentuximab Vedotin, Doxorubicin, Liposomal doxorubicin, Dacarbazine, Vinblastine, Antibodies, Immunoglobulins, Monoclonal Antibodies, Lenograstim, Immunoconjugates, Imidazole, Biospecimen Collection, Computed Tomography, Doxorubicin Hydrochloride, Filgrastim, Magnetic Resonance Imaging, Pegfilgrastim, Positron Emission Tomography, Quality-of-Life Assessment, Radiation Therapy, Vinblastine Sulfate, chemotherapy, nivolumab, radiation, chemotherapy, brentuximab vedotin, radiation

 For people ages 12 years and up